NLESC-JCER/cpp2wasm/README.md

 ### Visualization

-The plots in web apllicatoin can be made using [vega-lite](https://vega.github.io/vega-lite/).
-Vega-lite is a JS library which accepts a JSON document describing the plot and generates interactive graphics.
+The plots in web application can be made using [vega-lite](https://vega.github.io/vega-lite/).
+Vega-lite is a JS library which accepts a JSON document describing the plot.

 To make an interesting plot we need more than one result.
 We are going to do a parameter sweep and measure how long each calculation takes.

-Let us make a new JSON schema in which we can set a max, min and step for epsilon.
+Lets make a new JSON schema for the form in which we can set a max, min and step for epsilon.

 ```{.js #plot-app}
 // this JavaScript snippet is later referred to as <<jsonschema-app>>